rust-lang/rust/text/0000-expand-impl-trait.md

 In both of these functions, if you pass in an argument that is `Send`, you will be able to rely on `Send` in the return value.

-## Motivation for expansion to traits

-The argument for allowing `impl Trait` in function signatures in traits follows much the same line of reasoning: providing a consistent mental model and experience for the different places in which a function signature can appear.
-As explained below, the RFC assumes that we will eventually gain a more expressive, explicit notation for introducing existentials, such that the use of `impl Trait` in traits could be understood as sugar for that underlying feature within an associated type.

 # Detailed design
 [design]: #detailed-design

 ## The proposal in a nutshell

-- Expand `impl Trait` to allow use in arguments, and in function signatures in traits and impls.
-In argument position, it behaves like an anonymous generic parameter. **Each of these expansions will be separately feature-gated.**
+- Expand `impl Trait` to allow use in arguments, where it behaves like an anonymous generic parameter. **This will be separately feature-gated**.

 - Stick with the `impl Trait` syntax, rather than introducing a `some`/`any` distinction.